medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## 9 Governance for concrete MedCom FHIR Message Standards

+Each MedCom FHIR Message will potentially add some specific Governance Rules to the mix of overall Governance Rules.
+These are handled on a separate page, to which the specific standard also will link to.

 [Click here to go to Governance for concrete MedCom FHIR Message Standards.](/assets/documents/090_Governance-for-concrete-standards.md)